BAD ENGINEERING IDEAS

 also be spotted if flying close to a craft and between any stars it's observing, as

-maintain radio silence, much like a submarine is only stealthy when running silent.
+be detected, much like a submarine is only stealthy when running silent.

 This is all to say that warp drives are real, aliens have already visited, it's absurd